Joel-Haeberli/it-security-docs/docs/themes/Application Forensic Artifacts.md

 This examination helps in constructing a detailed picture of user interactions, application usage, and potential forensic evidence related to the application.

+**Examples**
+- Anomalie: Except an Android but have continuous mouse moving
+- Have a printer with A4 configured $\rightarrow$ not in US
+- every person has unique set of apps $\rightarrow$ produces a unique telemetry/fingerprint

 ## Application data files

 - **Use open standards or proprietary formats:** Files may follow widely accepted standards or be in unique, application-specific formats.